-User conversion rate has always been one of the key aspects for any e-commerce business.
-It is, therefore, no surprise that the growing mobile app market has made companies look for new ways of improving conversion in the new channels.
+User conversion rate has always been the key aspects for e-commerce business.
+The mobile app is looking for new ways of improving conversion.

 The pillar of conversion rate optimization is a profound A/B testing infrastructure; while there are well-described go-to solutions for the web, the mobile industry hasn’t nominated a leader yet.
 In this article, we’ll focus on one of the most cost-effective setups - content experiments with Google Tag Manager (GTM).